 BYOD is a growing trend in the business world where employees bring their own devices to work.
 It encompasses similar other initiatives such as Bring Your Own Technology (BYOT), Bring Your Own Phone (BYOP) and Bring Your Own PC (BYPOC).
-As part of IT consumerization, BYOD has been known to benefit both employees and the organization by boosting productivity and reducing operational costs.
-In order to get a clear picture on BYOD is and what it entails to the organization that implements it, it’s best to weigh its benefits and risks.
+As part of IT consumerization, BYOD has been known to benefit both employees and the organization.
+It does so by boosting productivity and reducing operational costs.
+In order to get a clear picture on BYOD, it’s best to weigh its benefits and risks.

-Given the risks that we have just listed out, it’s important to see why device management can help organizations secure their BYOD deployments, here’s what it offers to ensure ample protection within the workplace:
+It’s important to see why device management can help organizations secure their BYOD deployments.
+Here’s what it offers to ensure ample protection within the workplace:

 A power driven UEM solution like Hexnode not only safeguards your enterprise network but it also provides employees with a more secured access to the company’s resources.
 Harboring a multi-platform structure, essential configurations and security restrictions can be easily applied on various Android, Apple and Windows devices.
-These configurations can be set on the work containers present within the personal devices of the employees thus giving them both privacy and ensuring the corporate data stays protected from unauthorized usage.
+These configurations can be set on the work containers present within the personal devices of the employees.
+This gives them both privacy and ensures the corporate data stays protected from unauthorized usage.

 Give Hexnode’s BYOD management capabilities a try and enjoy the benefits of increased employee productivity and data security at a reduced cost.Sign Up

 By integrating an identity provider like Azure AD and G Suite your organization can easily enroll the device of their users by authenticating them with their identity credentials.
-This saves employees from the unnecessary trouble of creating new email addresses or verify themselves by the means of one-time passwords.
+This saves employees from the trouble of creating new email addresses or verify themselves.
 Other benefits of device management in BYOD includes the ease with which policies can be assigned to a single device, groups of devices and user groups.
-Here’s how your organization can prevent all risks associated with BYOD by implementing the right device management approach within the workplace.
+Here’s how you can prevent all risks associated with BYOD by implementing the right device management approach:

-Though BYOD is being readily accepted in many enterprises, some employees still hesitate to bring their personal devices to work as they fear that it might impact their privacy.
+Though BYOD is being readily accepted in many enterprises, some employees still hesitate to bring their personal devices to work.
+The reason to this is that they fear it might impact their privacy.
 The corporate and personal data of the user can be kept separate from each with containerization.
 The work container will only contain the necessary work applications and other enterprise related data.
 Neat management of BYOD can be easily achieved on devices enrolled via the Android Enterprise program.
-Apart from the creation of a work container on the user end devices, the program also provides plenty of security features for enterprises to enhance the protection of the personal device of its users.
+Apart from the creation of a work container on the user end devices, the program also provides plenty of other security features.
 Some of the advantages of containerization includes:

 You can step up the protection of corporate data even further by deactivating the work container on non-compliant Android devices.
 Unlike Android Enterprise where the device provisioned as profile owner will have a work container created on it by default, containerization on iOS devices can be achieved via a mobile device management solution.
 The iOS Business Container can easily keep the business resources secure by creating a separate container for the managed work apps, you can limit the flow of data between the work and personal space of the user by setting up restrictions such as: